beingscholar/floritaindia/wp-content/plugins/newsletter/readme.txt

 * Added Telegram and VK icon on social block component

 = 6.9.5 =
+* Added new posts block layout
+* Improved the mobile version of hero block
+* Added title and text global fonts

+= NEXT =

 * Added pagination on newsletters page table
 * Changed label text for empty language in edit user page